Valley of the Kings

-The tombs have suffered great damage from treasure hunters, floods and, in recent years, from mass tourism: carbon dioxide, friction and humidity produced by the average of 2.8g of sweat left by each visitor have affected the reliefs and the pigments of the wall paintings.
-The Department of Antiquities has installed dehumidifiers and glass screens in the worst-affected tombs, and introduced a rotation system for opening some tombs to the public while restoring others.
-Lighting in the tombs was being installed at the time of writing so visitors will be able to visit at night, thus avoiding the heat of the day.
-Three replica tombs are planned in the near future: the tomb of Tutankhamun, Seti I and Nefertari (in the Valley of the Queens).
+The tombs have suffered greatly from treasure hunters, floods and, in recent years, from mass tourism: carbon dioxide, friction and humidity produced by the average of 2.8g of sweat left by each visitor have affected the reliefs and the pigments of the wall paintings.
+The Department of Antiquities has installed dehumidifiers and glass screens in the worst-affected tombs, and introduced a rotation system for opening tombs to the public while restoring others.
+The entry ticket gains access to three tombs, with an extra ticket to see the tombs of Ay, Tutankamun and Ramses VI.

 The road into the Valley of the Kings is a gradual, dry, hot climb, so be prepared, especially if you are riding a bicycle.
 Be preared to run the gaunlet of the tourist bazaar, which sells soft drinks, ice creams and snacks alongside the tat.
-The air-conditioned visitors centre has a good model of the Valley, a movie about Carter’s discovery of the Tomb of Tutankhamun, and toilets (there are Portacabins higher up, but this is the one to use).
+The air-conditioned visitors centre has a good model of the Valley, a movie about Carter’s discovery of the tomb of Tutankhamun, and toilets (there are Portacabins higher up, but this is the one to use).
 A tuf-tuf (a little electrical train) ferries visitors between the visitors centre and the tombs (it can be hot during summer).
-The ride costs E£10.
+The ride costs E£4.
 It’s worth having a torch to illuminate badly lit areas.

-Most of the tombs described here are usually open to visitors and are listed in the order that they are found when entering the site.
+Most tombs described here are usually open to visitors.
+They are listed in the order that they are found when entering the site.
 The best source of information about the tombs, their decoration and history is the Theban Mapping Project (www.thebanmappingproject.com).

 Tomb of Ramses VII (KV 1)